anhthh2207/anhthh2207.github.io/_projects/(1) RISCV Project.md

   <!-- <figcaption>SRAM array</figcaption> -->
 </figure>

-In this project, We developed a custom 32-bit RISC-V core using SystemVerilog.
+In this project, we developed a custom 32-bit RISC-V core using SystemVerilog.
 The technical specifications of our design are as follows:
 - **Architecture**: 32-bit RISC-V core implemented in SystemVerilog
 - **Pipeline**: Five-stage fully pipelined datapath featuring:
   - Full bypassing (forwarding) logic